15 Basic Hawaiian Words and Phrases for Your Trip to the Aloha State

 Even though you'll often hear aloha used as a greeting, it's also a way of life.
-"Aloha is about acknowledging time, space, and relationship within your community," Embernate said.
 You can use aloha to send out kindness, positive intentions, and respect to others.
 On your trip, you can get familiar with aloha by using it at four different times of the day.

 Aloha kakahiaka: Pronounced a-lo-ha kah-kah-hee-yah-kah